Greek Chicken Marinade

 Sometimes there’s nothing so simple and satisfying for dinner as a piece of chicken and some veggies.
-When we grill chicken, we almost always marinate it, and this Greek Chicken Marinade is one of our favorites.
+When we grill chicken, we almost always marinate it, and buttermilk chicken marinade and this Greek Chicken Marinade are our favorites.

 I’ve given you ingredient amounts below, but honestly, don’t get all your measuring cups and spoons dirty.
 It won’t matter if you have a little “too much” lemon juice or a little less oregano.

 Just eyeball everything into a ziploc bag, throw the chicken in, and move on with your day.
 It’ll taste great, I promise.
 Same story with my flat iron steak marinade.

 What are the ingredients for this Greek chicken marinade recipe?

 You should be able to find all of the ingredients for this marinade at any grocery store, if they’re not already in your kitchen: